shirriff/keyset-to-usb-interface/keyset/README.md

 Note that the USB keycodes have nothing to do with ASCII.
 They map to physical keys, so, for example, an exclamation point is the "1" key and the SHIFT modifier.

+### Unusual key mappings

+Using the keyset with the middle and right mouse buttons generates a control character.
+I'm simply sending the keycode along with the CTRL key modifier.
+This works with letters, but doesn't make much sense for control-comma, for instance.

+Using the keyset with the left and middle buttons generates a "lowercase viewspec" according to the keyset sheet.
+I'm sending the original character with the GUI modifier, which corresponds to the Command (⌘) key on a MacBook.
+I'm not sure what happens if you send this to a PC.

+Using the keyset with all three buttons generates a "capital viewspec".
+I'm sending the original character with the SHIFT modifier and the GUI modifier.

+Using the keyset with the right button has no defined meaning, so I ignore this.
+Using the keyset with the left and right buttons is defined as "search for marker".
+I'm ignoring this.

+### Unusual button presses

+The keyset sheet defines special actions for button presses without the keyset.
+I'm sending single button presses unchanged, because otherwise the mouse is unusable with normal applications.
+Pressing left and middle buttons is supposed to send a <BW>, but I'm sending control-W.
+Pressing middle and right buttons is supposed to send a <RC>, but I'm sending control-B.
+Pressing left and right buttons is supposed to send <ESC>, so I'm sending Escape.
+There is no action specified for all three buttons at once, so I don't send anything.

 ## The state machine for debouncing

 Debouncing the keyset is trickier than I expected.
 Moreover, the keyset is used in combination with mouse buttons, but the keys and buttons are unlikely to be